-She is a member of International Association of Lighting Designers(IALD).
+She is an associate member of International Association of Lighting Designers(IALD).

 Born in Kumamoto Prefecture, Noriko Higashi received a Bachelor Degree of East Asian Studies from University of California, Los Angeles.
 She joined LPA in 2010 as a secretary of Principal Kaoru Mende.

 While supporting his business, she is also in charge of LPA’s publicities so that the completed projects and activities of LPA are to be press-agented widely.
 She focuses on Lighting Detectives administration and planning, as well as Lighting Detectives' events that take place at home and abroad.

 She is an affiliate member of International Association of Lighting Designers.

 Born in Thailand, Phraporn received Bachelor of Landscape Architecture from Chulalongkorn University, Thailand.
 After 3 years working as Landscape Architect, she proceeded to study and received Master of Architectural Lighting Design from University of Wismar, Germany in 2008.
 She had a brief experience working in lighting design firms in London and Germany, before joining LPA in 2009.